-Prices are slightly more expensive than Flixbus, but there’s free wifi, decent legroom and electrical sockets next to every seat.
+Prices are slightly more expensive than Flixbus, with fares starting at around 139 SEK, but there’s free wifi, decent legroom and electrical sockets next to every seat.

 The buses leave from the Vy/Bus4You stop on Ingerslevsgade, near the centre of Copenhagen, and arrive at Norra Vallgatan in central Malmö around an hour later.

 The Vy/Bus4You loads in Swedish but you can easily translate it to English: just click the menu in the top right corner of the screen where it says ‘Meny’ and then choose English (it’s the same process on mobile and desktop).